dbwebb-se/mvc/example/scrutinizer/README.md

 cp ../../example/scrutinizer/.scrutinizer.yml .
 ```

+You should open the configuration file and inspect it in your text editor.

+Some parts of your repo can be ignored.

-The example configuration file will run your test suite using the command `composer phpunit`.
-The other local linters will not run, we will use Scrutinizers own linters to perform the code analysis.
+The example configuration file will not run your linters since `tools/` are not part of the repo.
+Scrutinizer has its own set of linters that will be run to analyze the code.

-You should open the configuration file and inspect it in your texteditor.

-Scrutinizer will then run their own tools to analyse your code.
+The example configuration file will run your test suite using the command `XDEBUG_MODE=coverage vendor/bin/phpunit` which means that phpunit is installed as a composer package by Scrutinizer.

 You can read more on the [Scrutinizer configuration file for PHP](https://scrutinizer-ci.com/docs/guides/php/continuous-integration-deployment).

 The format of the configuration file is [YAML](https://en.wikipedia.org/wiki/YAML).

+You can provide a `.env.scrutinizer` if you want a specific setup for the Scrutinizer tests.

 Connect the repo to Scrutinizer
 --------------------------

-Ensure that you have committed the configuration file `.scrutinizer.yml` to your repo and that you have pushed if to GitHub/GitLab.
+Ensure that you have committed the configuration file `.scrutinizer.yml` to your repo and that you have pushed it to GitHub/GitLab.

 Here is an example repo having the configuration file [`.scrutinizer.yml`](https://github.com/mosbth/mvc-report/blob/main/.scrutinizer.yml).

-On the Scrutinizer web service you can add a connection to your repo.
-There is usually a + button on the top right of the page to "add a repository".
+You can now add a connection to your repo.
+There is usually a + button on the top right of the page to "add a repository" at the Scrutinizer web.

-If my repo is `https://github.com/mosbth/mvc-report` then if can look like this when you add that repo.
+If my repo is `https://github.com/mosbth/mvc-report` then it can look like this when you add that repo.

 ![Scrutinizer add repo](img/add-repo.png)

 If it all works out, then Scrutinizer will start its first build.
-You can follow the status of the build as is proceeds.
+You can follow the status of the build as it proceeds.

 ![Scrutinizer build progress](img/build-progress.png)